Melissa Tkautz: Television career

-TELEVISION

 Music career

 Tkautz was signed to Westside Records, a label created by E Street's producers, and recorded her debut single, "Read My Lips".
 Redlich described why Tkautz was chosen ahead of her fellow actresses "I thought it was too raunchy for Toni Pearen and too teeny-bopper for Alyssa-Jane Cook".
 It was promoted via the show and released in May 1991, which reached the number-one position on the ARIA Singles Chart in July.
 The track was written by Tony King and Roy Nicolson, and was produced by Leon Berger.
 At the ARIA Music Awards of 1992 it won Highest Selling Single for the previous year.
 The song was parodied by Gina Riley on the comedy TV series, Fast Forward, as "Pout Your Lips".
 The single's B-side is "Say Goodbye" and was written by Berger, Alston Koch and Doug Henderson.
 Since 1991, Tkautz has re-recorded "Read My Lips" twice: the first version as the "Read My Lips (Electro Pushers Remix)", which was to be included as a bonus track on her proposed third album, Glamorous Life; and the second version as the "Read My Lips (Neon Stereo Remix)", which was performed live by Tkautz on Channel 7's The Morning Show.

 Tkautz' second single from her debut album, "Sexy (Is the Word)", was issued in September 1991 and peaked at No. 3.
 It was written by Berger, King and Nicholson and produced by Berger, Koch and Henderson.
 She performed the track at the 1991 Rugby League Grand Final.
 At the end of that year Tkautz toured nationally as a support act on American dance-pop and hip hop group, C+C Music Factory's Australian Tour.
 Her third single, "Skin to Skin", appeared in April the next year, which reached No. 16, and was written and produced by the same team as "Sexy (Is the Word)".
 In June that year, having left E Street, Tkautz released her debut album, Fresh, which peaked at No. 15 on the ARIA Albums Chart.
 Tkautz promoted the album by a national tour, a further single, "Is It...?", was issued in July 1993 and reached the top 40, but a proposed second album was shelved and Tkautz refocused on her acting career.